-are treated implicitly, as attributes of the processing components' interactions.
-For example, in Figure 2 Cargo is not explicitly represented in the C2 architecture.
-C2 imposes a particular topological order on the components and buses in an architecture: components may interact only via buses and may have at most one bus on their top and one on their bottom sides; as a side-effect, topologically adjacent components may not directly interact.
-Furthermore, each components is substrate-independent and may only have knowledge of the components above it in the architecture.
+components may interact only via buses and may have at most one bus on their top and one on their bottom sides; as a side-effect, topologically adjacent components may not directly interact.
+Furthermore, each component is substrate-independent and may only have knowledge of the components above it in the architecture.

 Based on the dependencies among the elements in the minimal CBSP view, the rules of the C2 style allow us to compose them into an architecture.
-For example, as shown in Figure 2, Optimizer depends on Vehicle and Warehouse; C2's substrate independence principle mandates that Optimizer be placed below them in the architecture.
+For example, as shown in Fig. 2, Optimizer depends on Vehicle and Warehouse; C2's substrate independence principle mandates that Optimizer be placed below them in the architecture.
 Since there are no direct dependencies between Vehicle and Warehouse, they may be adjacent.
 Note that the same dependency relationship would have different topological implications in a different style.
-For example, GenVoca would require Optimizer to be above the Vehicle and Warehouse to be at the same level).
+For example, GenVoca would require Optimizer to be above the Vehicle and Warehouse components (while still allowing Vehicle and Warehouse to be at the same level).
 Furthermore, unlike C2, GenVoca would allow direct interactions among its components, without the intervening connectors.